 Here is the video presentation of the Apple carbon neutral initiative

 Apple carbon neutral by 2030: the roadmap

 Apple has released a roadmap for the next 10 years detailing some of the actions it intends to take.
-Actions include the use of a new robot, nicknamed Dave, to retrieve the materials from the devices returned for recycling.
+Actions include using a new robot, nicknamed Dave, to retrieve the device materials returned for recycling.

 These materials will then be used for the structure of the company's smartwatches, tablets, smartphones and laptops.

 - Greater use of recycled raw materials in its products;